niqzart/python-template/README.md

 - Pytest

 ### How to use
 Click "use this template" on the top right of the main repository page and create a new repository from this one.
 After that you can work on your new repository as usual.
-I'd recommend searching all `change this` comments in `pyproject.toml` and changing those lines to whatever you seem fit
+I'd recommend searching all `TODO` comments in the resulting repository and completing them

 ### Install
 ```
+# TODO set to your poetry version
 pip install poetry
 poetry install
 pre-commit install